smartgen/smartgen/README.md

 The yielded config is exactly the same config yielded by Smartgen::Resource#configure method, so you can use any of the above configs.

+## Watching for changes

+When you are writing documentation it can be boring to always have to regenerate files manually every time you make some changes.
+Smartgen provides you with a way of regenerate files once they are saved.
+Just use `Smartgen::WatcherRakeTask`:

+    require 'smartgen/watcher_rake_task'

+    Smartgen::WatcherRakeTask.new :my_doc do |config|
+      config.src_files = ['doc/**/*']
+      config.output_folder = 'public/docs'
+    end

+When you run this rake task it will generate files based on this configuration and start watching for changes.
+Whenever you create, modify or delete a file, it will regenerate all files for you, just reload your browser!

+If you want to have the ability to generate files instantly and also have a watcher you can do this:

+    require 'smartgen/rake_task'
+    require 'smartgen/watcher_rake_task'

+    Smartgen::RakeTask.new :my_doc do |config|
+      config.src_files = ['doc/**/*']
+      config.output_folder = 'public/docs'
+    end

+    Smartgen::WatcherRakeTask.new :watch_my_doc, :my_doc

+Then you can call both `my_doc` and `watch_my_doc`:

+    rake my_doc          # generates files right away rake watch_my_doc    # generates files and watch for changes

 ## Contributors

 * [Vicente Mundim](http://github.com/vicentemundim) _(author)_